Home / 0620_w24_qp_13

 ▶️ Answer/Explanation

-A chemical change results in the formation of new substances with different chemical properties.
-Cooking an egg involves the denaturation of proteins (irreversible change), which is a chemical change.
-Boiling water (A) and melting ice (D) are both physical changes as they only change the state of matter.
-Dissolving sugar (C) is also a physical change because the sugar molecules remain unchanged and can be recovered by evaporation.
+A chemical change produces one or more new substances with different chemical properties, and the process is generally irreversible.
+Cooking an egg causes the proteins within it to permanently denature and change structure, forming new substances — a clear sign of a chemical change.
+In contrast, boiling water and melting ice are physical changes because only the state of matter changes while the chemical identity of water (H₂O) remains the same.
+Dissolving sugar is equally a physical change, since the sugar molecules remain chemically intact and can be fully recovered by evaporating the water.

 Question 16